-Boreholes favourable located in the Natal Group Sandstone (NGS) provide good yields.
-Yields of 3 l /s (greater than 10 000 l /hr) are not uncommon where large scale fracturing/faulting provide conduits for groundwater movement (Figure 11.8).
+Boreholes favourable located in the Natal Group Sandstone (NGS), provide good yields.
+Yields of 3 $\ell$ /s (greater than 10 000 $\ell$ /hr) are not uncommon where large scale fracturing/faulting provide conduits for groundwater movement (Figure 11.10).

-Boreholes located in metamorphic lithologies indicate yield characteristics in the range 0.1 to 0.5 l /s, with a median value of 0.3 l /sec.
+Boreholes located in metamorphic lithologies indicate yield characteristics in the range 0.1 to 0.5 $\ell$ /s, with a median value of 0.3 $\ell$ /sec.

 Sewer problems experienced in Umzinto town have contributed to the recorded non-compliance with the respective RQO limits.
-The experienced sewage related issues are characterised by the recorded E. coli and SRP non-compliances (Figure 11.9).
+The experienced sewage related issues are characterised by the recorded E. coli and SRP non-compliances (Figure 11.11).

-Figure 11.8 Groundwater potential in the Middle South Region (KZN DoT 2011; MDB 2016; Umgeni Water 2017; WR2012).
+Figure 11.10 Groundwater potential in the Middle South Region (MDB 2020; Umgeni Water 2021; after DWAF 1997 and WR2012).

-Figure 11.9 Percentage compliance vs. non-compliance with the Resource Quality Objective for the E.J.
+Figure 11.11Percentage compliance vs. non-compliance with the Resource Quality Objective for the E.J.
 Smith Dam - Umzinto System.

-The elevated E. coli and turbidity results recorded at Mtwalume (Figure 11.10) are largely due to catchment related run-off events (run-of-river abstraction, no upstream impoundment).
+The elevated E. coli and turbidity results recorded at Mtwalume (Figure 11.12) are largely due to catchment related run-off events (run-of-river abstraction, no upstream impoundment).

-Figure 11.10 Percentage compliance vs. non-compliance with the Resource Quality Objective for the Mtwalume.
+Figure 11.12 Percentage compliance vs. non-compliance with the Resource Quality Objective for the Mtwalume.

-The algal counts recorded in Mhlabatshane Dam have demonstrated no significant change when the results recorded in 2019 are compared to the 2018 results (Figure 11.11).
+The algal counts recorded in Mhlabatshane Dam demonstrate an improvement when the results recorded in the 2020 are compared to 2019 results (Figure 11.13).
 The recorded elevated nutrients confirm the catchment related contamination that is transported to the dam by rainfall related runoff.
 The catchment is relatively small, steep and supports numerous small-scale farming and animal grazing, with significant erosion challenges.

-Figure 11.11 Percentage compliance vs. non-compliance with the Resource Quality Objective for Mhlabatshane Dam.
+Figure 11.13 Percentage compliance vs. non-compliance with the Resource Quality Objective for Mhlabatshane Dam.

-The Mzimkulu Region comprises of the tertiary catchment T50 (Figure 11.12).
-The main towns situated in the Mzimkulu Catchment (Figure 11.12) are Underberg, Himeville, Creighton, Harding and Port Shepstone.
+The Mzimkulu Region comprises of the tertiary catchment T50 (Figure 11.14).
+The main towns situated in the Mzimkulu Catchment (Figure 11.14) are Underberg, Himeville, Creighton, Harding and Port Shepstone.
 The main land uses in the catchment are domestic, rural use, afforestation and irrigation.